 5. Shop the freezer section

-Do you want to know how to eat healthy on a budget?
+Do you want to know how to save money on groceries eat healthy?
 Shop the freezer section!
 This is the best way to save money on groceries without coupons.

 My favorite place to shop is the perimeter of the grocery store, including the freezer section.
 Frozen fruits and vegetables are usually cheaper than buying fresh, and they are picked and frozen at their peak, which means they are highly nutritious.